 Study

-harder of the past tenses) until you master it,
+harder of the past tenses) until I master it,

 BUT,